epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

    - adding new support modules
    - altering the system dependencies installed into the container image

+To make a change like this requires:

+- make changes to the Generic IOC Dockerfile
+- push the changes and tag the repo - this will release a new container image
+- change the IOC instance values.yaml to point at the new container image
+- redeploy the IOC with `ec deploy-local` or `ec deploy`

 (changes_3)=
 ### Changing the dependencies

 Sometimes you will need to alter the support modules used by the Generic IOC.
+Reasons to do this include:

+- fix a bug in a support module
+- update to support a new version of the device
+- update to support a feature of the device not yet implemented in the support module

-To make use of these changes would require:
+To make a change like this would require:

-- publishing a new release of the support module,
+- making the change in the support module source code
-- updating and publishing the Generic IOC
+- test and publish a release of the above
-- updating and publishing the IOC instance
+- repeat the steps in [](changes_2)

 ## Need for a Developer Container